yash-sharma1/docs-site/docs/chain-access.md

 ## Write APIs
 You can only write to Binance Chain via `Transactions`.
 Both Web API and Node RPC provide a `broadcastTx` API to submit a `signed and encoded` transaction onto the Binance Chain.
-The detailed process would be like the below:
+The detailed process is outlined below:

 ### Message Composition
-The transaction message and related information would be packed into a `payload`, which is the so called [`Standard Transaction`](encoding.md#standard-transaction-to-use-and-encode-for-binance_chain).
+The transaction message and related information will be packed into `payload`, which is the so called [`Standard Transaction`](encoding.md#standard-transaction-to-use-and-encode-for-binance_chain).

-The transaction body, memo, signature, etc. fill in the `Standard Transaction and encoded and broadcast out together onto Binance Chain.
+The transaction body, memo, signature, etc. all fill in the `Standard Transaction`, encode and then broadcast out together onto Binance Chain.

 ### Transaction Encoding
 Encoding defines the way how transactions are serialized and transferred between clients and nodes,